 Getting to Protestors Falls is a bit of a road trip in itself, but with the luscious Nightcap National Park to explore, the drive is well worth it.
 The falls got its name from the first successful anti-logging protest in 1979 that saved much of the surrounding old regrowth rainforest.
 Hell yeah.

-If you’re looking for a place to cool off, unfortunately, Protesters Falls isn’t it (which is why it’s a lucky extra 7th addition!)
+If you’re looking for a place to cool off near Byron Bay, unfortunately, Protesters Falls isn’t it anymore (which is why it’s down the bottom in a bonus 6th place!)

 Swimming’s restricted here in an effort to help look after the Fleay’s barred frog, but you can always wander through the rainforest and stare up at the towering Strangler figs on the 1.4km Protestors Falls walking track which will land you at the base of the falls.